 Alison Krauss and the Cox Family singing "Jewels," the other name of this song:

-Like "Farther On," this music is another old-time gospel hymn I first heard from the Zahasky family of the Alaska String Band.
 There is no online video of them singing it that I could find, but their rendition, a combination of voices and stringed instruments, is sweet, heart-felt, warm, and very polished - my favorite.
-Here is my adaptation of their version:
+This is my adaptation of their version.

 I like using a "pedal point" (unchanging bass note under changing chords) sometimes, because it either builds excitement or musical tension, or makes the change to regular bass notes, when it finally comes, feel so RIGHT - like a fulfillment.